-- Little Willows.
-The Little Willows setting is located within the school building and provides a service to families with children aged 4 11.
-Little Willows may take children from Speen school with prior authority from the Head of St Johns school.
+- a) Sapling Childcare primarily supports those families whose children attend St John's CofE (VA) Combined School.
+If after school places are available, we may be able to accept children from surrounding schools on a case-by-case basis. - b) Saplings will accept primary school children aged between 4 and 11 years old.
+Saplings can provide care for children up to their 12th birthday. - 2.
+Our Ethos: 'Your Child first and Always'.
+Your child's needs will always come first, and we will do our utmost to support their development. - 3.
+Where are we located?
+The Little Willows' setting is located within the school.
 The setting operates out of one room with direct access to an adjoining room.
-Children have access to outside play areas and, have access to the school hall one day a week.
+Children have access to outside play areas and have access to the school hall every afternoon until 5:00 pm.
 There is a playpark next to the school as well as a sports field.
 Two members of staff are on duty for the breakfast club.
 Routinely, three members of staff are on duty for the after-school club, but this may drop to two if the number of children is below 16.
 The Setting routinely takes up to 16 children, but has the capacity for up to 24.
 (Staff numbers would increase to meet a minimum supervisor to child ratio of 1:8) - 4.
 Staff training.
-The Setting Managers and their staff are trained to a high standard.
-Please refer to the Parent information file for details concerning staff qualifications and training.
-It is a mandatory requirement for initial training to be completed within the first 6 months of employment.
+The Manager and her staff are trained to a high standard.
+Please refer to the parent information file for details concerning staff qualifications and training.
+It is a mandatory requirement for initial training to be completed within the first 6 months of employment. - 5.
+Setting opening times.
+Saplings operates from Monday to Friday during term time.